Tetragrammaton: Translations preserving Hebraic form of Tetragrammaton

+Islam

+While the Qur'an does not explicitly mention the tetragrammaton, it appears to be well-aware of the name reflecting knowledge of its meaning, paralleling interpretations from early rabbinic traditions.
+The absence of the tetragrammaton may point to the Qur'an's oral transmission, especially since it sometimes replaces the tetragrammaton with "Lord" when it re-articulates passages in the Hebrew Bible that contain the tetragrammaton.
+Thus, the Qur'an appears to also avoid the vocalization of the tetragrammaton no differently than the Jewish communities with whom it was in conversation during Late Antiquity.

 Usage in art

 Since the 16th century, artists have been using the tetragrammaton as a symbol for God, or for divine illumination.
 Protestant artists avoided to allegorize God in human form, but rather wrote the Hebrew name of God.
 This was done in book illustrations since 1530, then on coins and medals as well.
 Since the 17th century, both Protestant and Catholic artists have used the tetragrammaton in church decoration, on top of altars, or in center of frescos, often in rays of light or in a triangle.